Environmental Studies Major Requirements (B.A.)

 B.A./M.S.
 Option

 Undergraduates majoring in Environmental Studies may apply for accelerated status toward an M.S. in Environmental Sciences and Policy (ESP) or an M.S. in Geographic Information Systems (GIS) through the JHU Krieger School of Arts & Sciences' Advanced Academic Programs.
-Interested students should speak with their advisor and the Director of the ESP and GIS Programs, Jerry Burgess (jerry.burgess@jhu.edu), in their senior year.
+Interested students should speak with their advisor and the Director of the ESP or GIS Program in their senior year.
 Students may apply up to three courses taken as undergraduates toward the M.S. in Environmental Science and Policy and up to two courses toward the M.S. in GIS, thereby leaving only seven to eight more courses to complete the M.S. following receipt of their bachelor's degree.
 Students will receive two separate degrees, so the requirements of both degrees must be fulfilled.
 Students cannot earn the M.S. degree without completion of the B.A. or B.S., however, students who do not complete the M.S. retain their B.A. or B.S.